-During the quarter ended June 30, 2012, underground access to the Bai Go ore body was developed and mining commenced.
-No new (NI 43-101 status) resources were developed.
-Accordingly, the Bai Go quarter ended June 30, 2012 resource was determined by deducting the ore mined during the quarter ended June 30, 2012 from the quarter ended March 31, 2012 resource.
+During the quarter ended June 30, 2013, underground mining of the Bai Go ore body continued.
+No new (NI 43-101 status) resources were estimated.
+Accordingly, the Bai Go June 2013 resource was determined by deducting the ore mined during the quarter ended June 30, 2013 from the previous quarter resource.
 The ore mined was determined by underground survey, reconciled with milled tonnage (by weightometer).
-The Dak Sa North resource estimate employed an upper grade cutoff of 80.00 g/t Au, with no lower grade cutoff.
+The Dak Sa North resource estimate employed an upper grade cutoff of 80.00 g/t Au , with no lowercut.